Dipole-quadrupole model and multipole analysis of resonant membrane metasurfaces: Application examples

-As a final example, we analyze a membrane metasurface with a unit cell consisting of a pair of elliptical holes in a silicon membrane, which has been investigated in the mid-infrared region in Ref.~\cite{rosas2025enhanced}.
-In the paper, the authors excited quasi symmetry-protected BIC by tilting two parallel elliptical holes.
-In Fig.~\ref{fig:optica}~(a1)-(d1), its transmittance, absolute dipole and quadrupole contributions and the electric field distribution at the resonance wavelength are shown.
-The metasurface parameters and excitation condition are as in Ref.~\cite{rosas2025enhanced}.
-The numerically calculated transmittance shows a very good agreement with the one based on the dipole-quadrupole approach.
-The resonance is due to the coupled electric dipole moment $p_x$ and magnetic quadrupole moment $M_{yz}$ radiation.
 On the other hand, it is well-known that the quasi symmetry-protected BIC can be realized by illuminating the symmetric structure at an angle \cite{Abujetas2020coupled,allayarov2025analytical}.
 In Fig.~\ref{fig:optica}~(a2)-(d2), a similar resonance at the same wavelength is demonstrated for symmetric and parallel elliptical holes.
 The sizes of the unit cell and holes are slightly increased (roughly $10 \%$), while the incidence angle is the same as the tilt angle of each elliptical hole in Fig.~\ref{fig:optica}(a1).
 Under oblique excitation, in addition to $p_1^{\perp} = p_x$ and $M_{3}^{\perp} = M_{yz}$, several other multipole moments are excited, which can be seen from Fig.~\ref{fig:optica}~(b2)-(c2).
 The main difference is the presence of a resonant out-of-plane magnetic dipole moment ($m_3$) and ``in-plane'' electric quadrupole moments ($Q_{1}^{\perp}$ and $Q_{1}^{\parallel}$) which occur only for oblique excitation [they have angular dependencies of $\sin\theta$ and $\sin2\theta$, respectively; see Eqs.~(\ref{tTE_perp1})-(\ref{tTE_perp4})] and drive the quasi symmetry-protected BIC.
 Another important difference and advantage of the second case is the relatively simple tuning mechanism of the resonance by the illumination angle.
 This allows us to use the same membrane metasurface at different resonance wavelengths.
 Furthermore, the fabrication process can be simplified since there is no need to introduce a tilt angle or, as shown in the previous sections (e.g., see Fig.~\ref{fig:rtuc1}), one can use a single circular hole per unit cell.